Woman with laptop and notebook at table with another woman in bright room

 Related: How Should I Prepare for a Virtual Admission Interview?

-The college admission interview is easily one of the more stressful parts of the college search.
-Not all colleges require them, and not partaking in them won’t bar you from being accepted to college—but they significantly improve your chances of getting in by giving the school a face to put to your application.
+The interview is easily one of the more stressful parts of the whole college admission process.
+Not all schools require them, and not partaking in one won’t bar you from being accepted to college—but they significantly improve your chances of getting in by giving the school a face to put to your application.
 Just take a deep breath and prepare ahead of time, and you’ll impress those college representatives and have them offering you acceptances before you know it.

 This article originally appeared on the Magoosh website; check them out!
 And if you have other questions about college interviews, you can find more helpful advice in our College Admission section.